 When the workload picks up, it’s easy for your employees to become focused on the work and forget about the significance of what they’re accomplishing.

-If possible, also share monthly or quarterly accomplishments with your team so they can see the concrete results of their hard work and innovative solutions.
+If possible, also share monthly or quarterly accomplishments with your team so they can see the concrete results of their contributions.

 6. Support employees in creative risk-taking

 Cultivate an office culture that rewards creative risk-taking.
-One reason why employees are not thinking out of the box or proposing different solutions is due to the fear of making mistakes and not having their ideas supported.
+One reason why employees are not thinking out of the box or proposing different solutions could be due to a fear of making mistakes and not having their ideas supported.
 As much as possible, make it clear to your employees that your organization values creativity—and understands its importance.
-This can be communicated clearly by being receptive to new ideas and recognizing risk-takers for the impact they've made.
+This can be clearly communicated by being receptive to new ideas and recognizing risk-takers for the impact they've made.

 As well, be open to feedback and suggestions from your employees.
 Provide an open door policy or offer an anonymous outlet for anyone who wishes to share their thoughts privately.